primatejs/primate/docs/guide/types.md

 ## Related modules

-Primate's ecosystem extends the concept of types by providing a lot of defaults and by integrating with database types.
+Primate's ecosystem extends the concept of types by providing many defaults and integrating with database types.

 ### Types